-Office Hours: Tu Th 11:45 AM - 12:30 PM or by appointment, Kieffer Room 28
+Office Hours: MWF Noon - 1:00 PM by appointment, Kieffer Room 28

 CUH email: maria.brownlow@chaminade.edu

 SNSM Division Phone #: (808) 440-4204 SNSM Assistant to the Dean: Faith Chang

 CHAMINADE UNIVERSITY MISSION STATEMENT

 Chaminade University offers its students an education in a collaborative learning environment that prepares them for life, service, and successful careers.
 Guided by its Catholic, Marianist and liberal arts educational traditions, Chaminade encourages the development of moral character, personal competencies, and a commitment to build a just and peaceful society.
 The university offers both the civic and church communities of the Pacific region its academic and intellectual resources in the pursuit of common aims.